This is Your Beginners Guide to Becoming a Wine Expert

 Match the weight of the dish to the weight of the wine

 For example, it would be best to pair a bold meaty dish that is heavy in flavor with a rich red wine that is as bold or heavy in mouthfeel.

 Wine can compare and/or contrast with a dish

 Think about food combos that go good together: tomato and basil, peanut butter and jelly, you get the point.
 Same goes for wine and food.

 They can pair well in the sense that they taste similar or they taste different but still taste good together.

 One can also pair complex wines with simple dishes and vice versa or, if all else fails, pair the wine with food from the region the grapes were grown.

-- Sweetness increases the perception of acidity in a wine
+Alcohol increases the perception of heat or spice in a dish

 Spicy dishes with chili peppers could pair with fruity dry wines low in alcohol.